-Summary The back extension is a beginner-friendly bodyweight exercise that primarily targets the erector spinae, with secondary activation of the glutes, hamstrings, and deep spinal stabilizers.
-A 2015 study in the Journal of Physical Therapy Science found that back extension exercises performed regularly reduced chronic low back pain scores by 47% and improved functional capacity over 8 weeks (Ko et al., 2015).
-The floor-based version requires zero equipment, making it one of the most accessible posterior chain exercises available.
-The key form cue is lifting through controlled spinal extension without hyperextending — think "long spine," not "maximum arch."
+Summary The bodyweight back extension is a beginner-friendly floor exercise that primarily targets the erector spinae (spinalis, longissimus, iliocostalis), with secondary activation of the glutes and hamstrings and isometric work from the deep spinal stabilizers.
+A 2015 study in the Journal of Physical Therapy Science found that regular back extension training reduced chronic low back pain scores by 47% over 8 weeks (Ko et al., 2015).
+The floor version requires zero equipment.
+The defining form cue is lifting through controlled spinal extension without hyperextending: think "long spine," not "maximum arch."
+Scales from arms-at-sides (beginner) through hands-behind-head (intermediate) to weighted Roman chair (advanced).

-Back extension muscles targeted diagram showing erector spinae, glutes, hamstrings, and deep spinal stabilizers highlighted during the prone back extension movement
+Back extension muscles targeted diagram showing erector spinae as primary movers, glutes and hamstrings assisting, and deep spinal stabilizers (multifidus, quadratus lumborum, transverse abdominis) working isometrically during the prone lift

-Back extension muscles targeted: erector spinae are the primary movers, with glutes and hamstrings assisting.
+Back extension muscles targeted: erector spinae drive the lift, with the glutes and hamstrings assisting and the deep spinal stabilizers controlling the position.

 How to Do a Back Extension (Step-by-Step)